collapsed-stacks/startups/questions/12641/what-is-the-difference-between-ceo-and-chairman.md

 - tagged: `ceo`
 - score: 0

-<p>A Startup of a Fintech is redefining the role.
-Need your valuable advice.</p>
+A Startup of a Fintech is redefining the role.
+Need your valuable advice.

-<p>Two co-founders of the co.
+Two co-founders of the co.
 One holding bigger share than the other but both are major shareholders and key people in the establishment.
 They are directors in the board too.
 Need to define the role in the management, apart from the identity of co-founder and company director.
-Questions:-</p>
+Questions:-

-<p>If the 1st man calls Chairman, can the 2nd man calls CEO?
+If the 1st man calls Chairman, can the 2nd man calls CEO?
-If the 1st man shd be the Chairman and CEO, what is the 2nd man?</p>
+If the 1st man shd be the Chairman and CEO, what is the 2nd man?

-<p>Many thanks.</p>
+Many thanks.